Learning Sod Machines

-Here at Greenhorizons Sod Farms, we’re all about education.
-Whether we’re educating our customers about how to properly install sod and plant veggies, or we’re educating the next generation about machines and how they work, we simply love to pass on knowledge.
+Here at Greenhorizons Sod Farms, we’re all about sod education.
+We simply love to pass on knowledge; whether we’re educating our customers about how to properly install sod and plant veggies, or we’re educating the next generation about machines and how they work.

-Recently, our Hamilton location had the pleasure of welcoming the grade 4 class from Calvin Christian School to our farm to learn about gears and pulleys for their science class.
-We met them at one of our fields and started the morning by learning about the forklifts we use to move skids (or pallets) of sod.
-They can weigh up to 1 tonne depending on field conditions!
-The students were able to watch Cam lift the forklift to the highest point, which they later figured out was 22.5 feet.
+Recently, our Hamilton location had the pleasure of welcoming the grade 4 class from Calvin Christian School to our farm.
+They were able to learn about gears and pulleys for their science class.
+We met them at one of our fields and started the morning learning about the forklifts we use to move skids (or pallets) of sod.
+They weigh up to 1 tonne depending on field conditions!
+The students watched Cam lift the forklift to the highest point.
+They later figured out that was 22.5 feet!
 We were able to identify a number of different pulleys in the mast of the forklift, and then also a variety of gears and belts in the engine compartment.
-It makes a big difference when the kids are able to see simple machines in action.
+It makes a big difference when the kids are able to see simple sod machines in action.
 It solidifies many of the concepts that they have learned in the classroom!

-Fraser also taught us a little bit about the different pulleys that are found in the middle of the harvester where the sod is rolled up.
-It was really cool to be able to look at the inner workings of the machine.
-Being able to simple machines in action gave each of the students a better understanding of how pulleys, gears, screws, and levers work outside of the classroom!
+Fraser also taught us a little bit about the different pulleys that are found in the middle of the harvester.
+This is where the sod is rolled up.
+It was really cool to be able to look at the inner workings of one of these sod machines.
+The students got a better understanding of how pulleys, gears, screws, and levers work outside of the classroom!

-The last machine that we took a look at was the biggest ‘sprinkler’ the kids had ever seen!
+The last of the sod machines that we took a look at was the biggest ‘sprinkler’ the kids had ever seen!
 We learned that, technically, this giant sprinkler is called an irrigation reel.
 Towards the back of the field, the reel is anchored and a large “boom” with water nozzles is towed out from it.
 It works hard to pump water from the pond, through the irrigation reel, and out of the nozzles to keep our sod hydrated before harvest.

-After we were done looking at the machines all of the students were able to take their lunches and eat on the field.
+After we were done looking at the sod machines, the students were able to take their lunches and eat on the field.
 Then, we sent them on their way back to school to debrief the morning.
-A huge thank you to Peter, Fraser, and Colin for taking some time out of their day to teach the class all about gears and pulleys.
+A huge thank you to Peter, Fraser, and Colin for taking time out of their day to teach the class.
 It was a fun and educational morning at Greenhorizons!